Give The Iupac Name For Each Compound

 Alkenes

 Alkenes are unsaturated hydrocarbons containing at least one carbon-carbon double bond.
-They have the general formula CnH2n.
-The IUPAC names for alkenes are similar to alkanes, but the suffix "-ane" is replaced by "-ene."
-The position of the double bond is indicated by a number preceding the parent name.
+But they have the general formula CnH2n.
+Now, the IUPAC names for alkenes are similar to alkanes, but the suffix "-ane" is replaced by "-ene. " The position of the double bond is indicated by a number preceding the parent name.

 1. Identify the longest continuous carbon chain containing the double bond: This is the parent chain.